Skip main navigation

 • Marital status

-On the last section of the mortgage application, you will be asked about your race, ethnicity and gender but you are not required to provide such information.
-The government requires lenders to ask applicants for such demographic information to monitor lenders’ compliance with federal equal credit opportunity, fair housing, and home mortgage disclosure laws.
+Note: Near the end of your mortgage application, you’ll be asked about your race, ethnicity and sex, but you are not required to provide such information.
+The government requires lenders to ask applicants for demographic information to monitor lenders’ compliance with federal equal credit opportunity, fair housing, and home mortgage disclosure laws.

 You and your co-borrower (if applicable) will need to list out details of your employment.
 This includes: